 How To Minimize RRSP Taxes At Age 65

-Below are some factors you should take into consideration for getting the most out of your RRSP and pension benefits.
+Below are some factors you should consider for getting the most out of your RRSP and pension benefits.

 Consider chatting with a licensed financial advisor to assess your options.

-RRIF withdrawals qualify for this tax credit, and this can help you save up to $300 in several taxes each year.
+RRIF withdrawals qualify for this tax credit, which can help you save up to $300 in several taxes each year.

 There are also provincial pension income tax credits on eligible pension income.

-Plan your RRSP/RRIF income withdrawals so that your overall taxable income stays below the next upper tax bracket, or it is below the level at which OAS clawback occurs.
+Plan your RRSP/RRIF income withdrawals so that your overall taxable income stays below the next upper tax bracket or is below the level at which OAS clawback occurs.